Could you adopt a child?

 Assessment and preparation

-When you express an interest in adoption and have had an initial visit from the social worker, you will be invited to attend mandatory preparation groups and provided there are no issues, you would progress to a full adoption assessment which should be completed within 6 months from your application.
+When you express an interest in adoption and have had an initial visit from the social worker, you will be invited to attend mandatory preparation groups and provided there are no issues, you would progress to a full adoption assessment which we would hope to have completed in 6 months.
 A social worker will visit you at home to carry out the assessment.
-Confidential enquiries will be made of your local social work department and you will be asked to provide three referees.
-All applicants need to have a medical examination and any health issues will need to be explored.
-Smoking and obesity are areas that also need to be explored.
+Confidential enquiries will be made of the local authority you reside in and you will be asked to provide three referees.
+All applicants need to be in reasonable health and your physical and emotional wellbeing is a big part of the assessment.
+A full health assessment will be carried out and any health issues will be explored.
+We do not place any child under five in a smoking household, hence any applicants who smoke will not be considered for children under the age of 5 years.
+If you have been a smoker or use e-cigarettes, you will need to have stopped for at least six months before your assessment begins.

 Anyone interested in applying to adopt will be subject to a Disclosure (Scotland) check to find out if they have a criminal record and to check if they are on the list of people disqualified from working with children.
 A record of offences will need to be carefully looked into but, apart from some offences against children, will not necessarily rule you out from adopting.